NXT UK TakeOver: Blackpool II: Main event

 In the main event, Walter defended the WWE United Kingdom Championship against Joe Coffey.
 Walter performed a Running Front Dropkick on the referee.
 Coffey performed a Powerbomb on Walter.
 Alexander Wolfe interfered and performed a Bicycle Kick on Coffey.
 Ilja Dragunov appeared and performed Torpedo Moscow on Wolfe.
 Walter performed a Clothesline on Dragunov.
 Walter threw Coffey into the steel steps and performed a Powerbomb onto the ring apron on Coffey.
 Walter performed a Short-Arm Clothesline on Coffey for a near-fall.
 Walter performed a Diving Splash on Coffey for a near-fall.
 Coffey performed a Discus Clothesline on Walter for a near-fall.
 Walter performed a Sleeper Suplex and two Powerbombs on Coffey.
 Walter forced Coffey to submit to a Side Headlock to retain the title.

 After the match, The Undisputed Era attacked Imperium.
 Roderick Strong performed a Jumping High Knee on Walter and Adam Cole performed a Superkick on Walter.
 Bobby Fish and Kyle O'Reilly performed Total Elimination on Walter.
 Cole performed a Last Shot on Walter.

 Aftermath

+Following the event, the WWE United Kingdom Championship was renamed as the NXT United Kingdom Championship.

-TakeOver: Blackpool II would be the final NXT UK TakeOver event held to date.
-Another event, NXT UK TakeOver: Dublin, had been planned, but was ultimately cancelled due to the COVID-19 pandemic.
+TakeOver: Blackpool II would be the final NXT UK TakeOver event.
+Another event, TakeOver: Dublin, had been planned, but was ultimately cancelled due to the COVID-19 pandemic.
 The main NXT's TakeOver series was also discontinued in late 2021.
-Also, in September 2022, NXT UK went on hiatus and will relaunch as NXT Europe in 2024.
+Also, in September 2022, NXT UK went on hiatus with an eventual planned relaunch as NXT Europe, in turn making this the final livestreaming event produced exclusively for NXT UK.